Open-Wine-Components/umu-protonfixes/README.md

 ### Values

-Valid "enable" values are: `yes`, `true`, `1`, `on` Valid "disable" values are: `no`, `false`, `0`, `off`
+Valid "enable" values are: `yes`, `true`, `1`, `on`

+Valid "disable" values are: `no`, `false`, `0`, `off`

+> [!WARNING]
-Any other value is invalid and will cause parsing errors.
+> Any other boolean value is invalid and will cause parsing errors.

 ## Building binaries

 UMU-Protonfixes ships some binaries - used by some fixes - that need to be built.

-**You probably do not need to build them to contribute.**

 These binaries are not included in this repository, but are built from git-submodules in the [subprojects folder](subprojects/).
 To get the submodules, run the following command: